 Bake for 40–50 minutes, until the edges are set but the center still has a slight jiggle.

-Turn the oven off, crack the oven door open, and leave the pie inside the oven for 20 minutes.
+Turn the oven off, crack the door open, and leave the pie inside for 20 minutes.

 Remove from the oven and let it cool completely at room temperature.
 Then transfer to the refrigerator and chill for at least 6 hours, or overnight, until fully set.